The Best Sustainable Hotels to Book in London, UK

 The Zetter Townhouse, Clerkenwell, for thoughtful amenities

 Boutique Hotel, Hotel

-In a contemporary contrast to its whimsical storybook interior, this Georgian townhouse hotel has taken forward-thinking sustainable steps: a borehole under the building provides water, recycling schemes are followed to the letter and bicycles can be hired for an eco-conscious day of exploration.
-Sustainable credentials aside, rooms at The Zetter Townhouse are brimming with old-world furnishings and eclectic curiosities such as antique trunks and four-poster beds canopied by vintage British flags.
-The expansive apartments take you on a visual voyage – an intricate model ship sits below a pair of elephant illustrations, while bottled Townhouse cocktails, Roberts radios and an immersive SONOS sound system are the perfect ingredients for a great night in.
+In a contemporary contrast to its whimsical storybook interior, this Georgian townhouse hotel has taken forward-thinking sustainable steps: a borehole under the building provides water, recycling schemes are followed to the letter, and bicycles can be hired for an eco-conscious day of exploration.
+Sustainable credentials aside, rooms at the Zetter Townhouse are brimming with old-world furnishings and eclectic curiosities such as antique trunks and four-poster beds canopied by vintage British flags.
+The expansive apartments take you on a visual voyage – an intricate model ship sits below a pair of elephant illustrations, while bottled Townhouse cocktails, Roberts radios and an immersive Sonos sound system are the perfect ingredients for a great night in.